ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Message Modification Attacks

-Nodification attacks are mitigated by the use of the Issuer signature on the Signed Statement.
+Modification attacks are mitigated by the use of the Issuer signature on the Signed Statement.

 #### Message Insertion Attacks